DnCraptor/pico-spec/README.md

 Finally, keep in mind that when updating the firmware, you will need to re-flash the custom ROMs afterward, so I recommend leaving the files "48custom.rom" and "128custom.rom" on the card for the custom ROMs you wish to use.

-## External MIDI Output
+## MIDI Support

-The emulator supports external MIDI output via a UART TX pin at 31250 baud (RP2350 boards only).
-Enable it in the OSD menu: **Audio → Ext MIDI**.
+The emulator supports MIDI output on RP2350 boards only.
+Enable it in the OSD menu: **Audio → MIDI**.

-Two modes are available:
+Three modes are available:

 - **AY** — Decodes bit-bang UART transmitted through AY-3-8912 register 14 (IOPortA, bit 2).
-Software like [zx-midiplayer](https://github.com/UzixLS/zx-midiplayer) uses this method in "128std" / "TS1" / "TS2" output modes, writing individual bits (0xFE=HIGH, 0xFA=LOW) to form MIDI bytes at 31250 baud.
-The emulator reconstructs complete bytes from these bit-bang writes and sends them to the UART.
+Software like [zx-midiplayer](https://github.com/UzixLS/zx-midiplayer) uses this method in "128std" / "TS1" / "TS2" output modes.
+MIDI bytes are sent to an external synth via UART TX pin at 31250 baud.
 - **ShamaZX** — Emulates the ShamaZX parallel MIDI interface (SAM2695 synth module).
 Port 0xA0CF is used for TX data, port 0xA1CF for status (bit 6 = busy).
 This corresponds to the "ShamaZX" output mode in [zx-midiplayer](https://github.com/UzixLS/zx-midiplayer).
+Output via UART TX pin.
+- **Soft** — Built-in software MIDI synthesizer.
+No external hardware needed — MIDI is synthesized directly on the RP2350 and mixed into the audio output.
+Supports 16-voice polyphony, General MIDI program changes, velocity, and channel volume.
+Works with both AY bit-bang and ShamaZX protocols.

-The MIDI TX pin is configured per board in `CMakeLists.txt` (`MIDI_TX_PIN=28`).
+The MIDI TX pin (for AY/ShamaZX modes) is configured per board in `CMakeLists.txt` (`MIDI_TX_PIN=28`).

 ## How to build
 ### Windows 10+